budavariam/budavariam.github.io/content/posts/2023-03-06-organizing-project-scripts/index.md

 - `.PHONY` variable has to duplicate all task names
 - It can also grow to be too complex.
 There are tools (like [makefile2graph](https://github.com/lindenb/makefile2graph) to visualize it.
+- It has to use tabs for identation
+- Variable definitions overlap with bash.
+In order to escape dollar sign you have to double them e.g `$$HOME` is an environment variable from the system, while `$HOME` is a variable defined in the makefile

 ## Other possibilities